Getting Started

 larkx index

-This parses every file in supported languages using tree-sitter (or a regex fallback), builds the graph, and saves it to .larkx/.
+This parses supported files, using tree-sitter for TypeScript and JavaScript when native bindings are available and a regex fallback for the other supported languages, builds the graph, and saves it to .larkx/.

 Supported languages